roidrage/paperplanes/_posts/2012-7-5-six-ish-months-of-ebook-sales-riak-handbook.md

 raised it to $25.
 Giving it some more thought I settled on $29.

 Let's look at how that worked out.
-To make the same amount with $19, I'd have to sell 1146 copies.
-That's about more than 50% more sales I'd have to have made, which seems unlikely to me.
+To make the same amount with $19, I'd have to sell 1158 copies.
+That's more than 50% more sales I'd have to have made, which feels unlikely to me.
 Cheaper price doesn't automatically mean more books sold.
-The value of the book to the customer, to people genuinely interested in learning about Riak is what really matters.
+The value of the book to the customer, to people genuinely interested in learning about Riak, is what really matters.
 The price follows the value, not what feels right.

 Looking back, I had only very few complaints about the price.
 Given that the